benycode/slim-health-check-middleware/README.md

    ;
 ```

-welcome, your app will be auto registered in the APISIX on the every health check.
+welcome, your app will be auto (re)registered in the APISIX on the every health check.